samuraidelprata/samuraidelprata/README.md

 🌱 I’m studying Systems Development at Senac Minas Gerais, Brazil, where I'm expanding my knowledge in both frontend and backend technologies.

-👨🏾‍💻 My background includes solid experience in logistics, with technical expertise in stock control, inventory management, reporting, and shipping operations.
-Alongside this, I have developed strong skills in IT, particularly in Excel, Office, and Google Workspace, and I’m adept at troubleshooting software issues.
-On the frontend, I work with React.js and JavaScript, and on the backend, I utilize Java, Spring Boot, IntelliJ, and NetBeans.
-I also have a good understanding of relational databases like MySQL and SQL Server.
+👨🏾‍💻 I bring solid experience in logistics, with a technical background in stock management, inventory control, reporting, and shipping processes.
+On the IT side, I've developed strong skills in Excel, Office, and Google Workspace, along with expertise in software troubleshooting.
+I also work with programming languages like React.js and JavaScript for frontend development, and Java, Spring Boot, IntelliJ, and NetBeans for backend development.
+I have a growing interest in UX/UI design and database management, particularly with relational databases such as MySQL and SQL Server.

-🌐 I’m looking to collaborate on software development and logistics technology projects.
+🌐 looking to collaborate on software development and logistics technology projects.

 📫 How to reach me: